Adam Gray

 Adam Channing Gray (born September 23, 1977) is an American politician who has served as the U.S. representative for California's 13th congressional district since 2025.
-A member of the Democratic Party, he previously served in the California State Assembly from 2012 to 2022, representing the 21st district, which includes all of Merced County and portions of Stanislaus County.
+A member of the Democratic Party, he previously served in the California State Assembly from 2012 to 2022, representing the 21st district, which included all of Merced County and portions of Stanislaus County.

 Gray is the whip of the Blue Dog Coalition.
 He lost his first bid for his congressional district in 2022 by a few hundred votes but won the seat in 2024 by a similar narrow margin.
 His district is located in the San Joaquin Valley, and includes all of Merced County and parts of Madera, Stanislaus, Fresno, and San Joaquin counties.

 Early life and education

 Adam Channing Gray was born on September 23, 1977, in Merced, California.
 He grew up working in his family's dairy supply and feed store, and went to Golden Valley High School in Merced where he graduated as part of the first class.

 Gray went on to attend Merced College and then earned a bachelor's degree in political science from the University of California, Santa Barbara.
 While in school, he interned for congressman Gary Condit.